Background and activities

 Anne Grete Hestnes is an architect with degrees from M.I.T. and UC Berkeley.
 She has been full professor of building technology at the Norwegian University of Science and Technology since 1985.
-Her main scientific interest is in the areas of energy conservation and the use of solar energy in buildings, and in 2005 she was awarded an honorary doctorate by Chalmers University for her work within the field of sustainable development.
+Her main scientific interest is in the areas of energy conservation and the use of solar energy in buildings.
+In 2005 she was awarded an honorary doctorate by Chalmers University for her work within the field of sustainable development, and in 2011 she received The Farrington Daniels Award for her contribution to the advancement and knowledge of solar energy in the built environment.
 During its first three years of operation (2009-2012) she was director of the National Centre for Environment-friendly Energy Research – Zero Emission Buildings.

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database